-The red variety is an interspecific new breed between Millardet et Grasset 101-14 SP (Riparia x Rupestris) x Goldriesling (1).
+The red grape variety is an interspecific new breed between Millardet et Grasset 101-14 SP (Riparia x Rupestris) x Goldriesling (1).
 Synonyms are Kuhlmann 149-3 and Lucy Kuhlmann.
-They are genes of Vitis riparia.
+They are genes from Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place in 1911 at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932), who named her after his wife.
-Incidentally, the same parents are also the new breeders Etoile I. Etoile II.
-Léon Millot.
+The crossing of the hybrid was done in 1911 at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932), who named her after his wife.
+By the way, the new breeds are with the same parents Etoile I. Etoile II.
+Leon Millot.
 Maréchal Foch.
 Maréchal Joffre and Pinard emerged.
-The very early ripening vine is moderately resistant to frost, as well as generally against fungal diseases, It produces dark, strong red wines with herbal aromas.
-The variety is in small quantities in France, as in Canada grown in the areas of Nova Scotia, Ontario and Quebec.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The vine ripens very early and is moderately resistant to frost, as well as generally against fungal diseases, It produces dark-colored, strong red wines with herbal aromas.
+The variety is grown in small quantities France, as in Canada grown in the areas of Nova Scotia, Ontario and Quebec.
+However, no stocks were shown in 2010 (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)